astralfrontier/astralfrontier.org-OLD/source/_posts/assorted-d-d-pc-ideas.md

 What media have influenced your thinking:

+* **Final Fantasy XIV**: it's a high-fantasy game, but it's remarkably grounded and mundane in important ways.
+People get sick, poisoned, or hurt.
+Mundane matters like trade deals or revenge motives are much more common than mind-control curses.
+There's no generically evil Dark Lord, just a paranoid magic-free empire that took a laudable goal (protect the world from false gods) and simply became corrupted by power.
+Similarly, the way the game handles non-humans and humanoids (the six playable races can't interbreed with a couple of rare exceptions, but they're free to marry, adopt, and otherwise form "mixed-race" family units without any sort of stigma) is inspirational.
 * [Hilda]: airing on Netflix, a wilderness girl moves to the city in a world of giants, rock trolls, and dream-haunting specters.
 Her world isn't _safe_, but the show depicts a world where people can go about their daily lives in the presence of a dangerous supernatural sub-world.
 * **Star Wars**: yeah, it's tropey, but young people caught up in the spirit of adventure - or escape from awfulness - are very well depicted in the franchise.